Alexandra Sellers: Education

-Sellers has studied eight foreign languages, including French, German, Latin, Greek, Hebrew, Arabic, Persian, and Italian.
-She attended the School of Oriental and African Studies, or SOAS, a public research university located in London, United Kingdom that specializes in arts and humanities, languages, laws and social sciences relating to Asia, Africa and the Middle East.
+Born in Canada, Alexandra Sellers was educated there and in the UK.
+Although first a graduate of the Royal Academy of Dramatic Art in London, she has studied eight foreign languages, including French, German, Latin, Greek, Hebrew, Arabic, Persian, and Italian.
+After studying languages and linguistics at the University of British Columbia, she attended the School of Oriental and African Studies, or SOAS, University of London, a public research university located in London, United Kingdom that specializes in arts and humanities, languages, laws and social sciences relating to Asia, Africa and the Middle East.
 Sellers was the first student to study for a double degree in Persian and Religious Studies; she was awarded First Class Honours.
-She also studied Hebrew in Israel, Persian in Iran, and Arabic in Yemen.
+She has studied Hebrew and Judaism in Israel; Persian, Shiite Islam and Zoroastrianism in Iran; and Arabic and Sunni Islam in Yemen.
+She is a Fellow of the Royal Asiatic Society.

 Writing career

-In her first attempt, Sellers submitted both a romantic short story and a science fiction short story to publishers.
-"Dear Aunt Martha" sold immediately, but the science fiction story was rejected by the first publisher who received it.
-Sellers took this as a sign to concentrate on the romance genre.

 Her first full-length novel was published in 1980, and after this Sellers became a full-time writer.
 Many of her novels are set in exotic locations, some of them fictional countries.
 Romantic Times has described her novels as "enchanting...superbly integrating a memorable plot, delightful characters, and tender emotion."

 It has been said that "There is no better illustration of the changing and evolving sensibilities of the time, in fact, than the three novels Sellers wrote for the Silhouette Intimate Moments line -- The Real Man, The Male Chauvinist, and The Old Flame....What Sellers is really writing about, however, are the socially constructed perceptions of sexuality and gender that serve to make men the enemies of women (and sometimes the reverse), and which often hide our real values, motives, and feelings even from ourselves."